-5. Secure the label to the box.
-Make sure to print a separate label for each individual box.
+Secure the label to the box.
+Make sure to print a separate label for each box.

-8. Do not forget to create an account with the Give Back Box.
+Do not forget to create an account with the Give Back Box.
 After printing the label, donators will receive a tracking number.
-Once the item is shipped they will receive a receipt which can be used to keep track of items for tax donation purposes.
+Once the item is shipped, they will receive a receipt which can be used to keep track of items for tax donation purposes.

 Items delivered through this program are re-sold in a retail location.
 Goodwill uses the monies received from these sales for many reasons.
 Goodwill offers career counseling, education, mentoring and provide employment placement and job training for more than 2 million people each year.

-All United States states, including Alaska and Hawaii are able to participate in this program.
+All United States states, including Alaska and Hawaii, can participate in this program.

 Gather a box and start filling it up!
 The community and the environment are both able to benefit from your generosity.